 Biology and life history The insect overwinters as a pupa in the soil.
 The adult flies emerge in April.
 The female deposits eggs near the tops of the young canes.
 After hatching, the young maggots burrow into the pith of young shoots and tunnel downward.
 Later feeding involves girdling the cane just under the bark.

 Pest monitoring Remove and burn wilted canes as soon as they are seen.
 Cut canes off near the base.
-Very little loss is caused by this insect even when 60 to 70% of new canes are infested.
+Little loss is caused by this insect even when 60 to 70% of new canes are infested.